Schedule of 28th NOI (2025)

 • The Closing and Prize-Giving Ceremony will no longer be conducted.
 Further, to improve the carbon footprint of the competition, instead of mailing physical medals and certificates to schools, an e-certificate will be sent to each winning contestant.

-• Students who win special awards will be presented their prizes in a separate ceremony that will be conducted during the APIO 2024 competition.
-Details of APIO 2024 will be directly disclosed to the relevant students.
+• Contestants who win special awards will be presented their prizes in a separate ceremony that will be conducted during the APIO competition.
+Details about the APIO competition and the prize-giving ceremony will be directly disclosed to the relevant contestants.

 Eligibility